 Templates

-The IEEE-SA provides templates for both frame and word versions.
+The IEEE-SA provides templates for both Frame and Word versions.

 It is essential that the draft is created based on these templates, because they include styles for headings, body text and tables that match the IEEE style guide.